George Sanders: Singing and piano playing

-During the production of The Jungle Book, Sanders was unavailable to provide the singing voice for his character Shere Khan during the final recording of the song, "That's What Friends Are For".
+During the production of The Jungle Book, Sanders was unavailable to provide the singing voice for his character Shere Khan during the final recording of the song "That's What Friends Are For".
 According to Richard Sherman, Bill Lee, a member of The Mellomen, was called in to substitute for Sanders.

 Sanders was an accomplished pianist who maintained his technique for many years.
-In 1959, while filming The Last Voyage, LIFE magazine observed him on the set "playing Chopin etudes" during breaks in filming.
+In 1959, while filming The Last Voyage, Life observed him on the set "playing Chopin etudes" during breaks in filming.

 Personal life

 On 27 October 1940, Sanders married Susan Larson (born Elsie Poole).
 The couple divorced in 1949.
-From later that year until 1954, Sanders was married to Zsa Zsa Gabor, with whom he starred in the film Death of a Scoundrel (1956).
+In 1949, Sanders married to Zsa Zsa Gabor, with whom he starred in the film Death of a Scoundrel (1956).
+The couple divorced in 1954.
 On 10 February 1959, Sanders married Benita Hume, widow of Ronald Colman.
-She died of bone cancer in 1967, aged 60, the same year that Sanders's brother Tom Conway died of liver failure.
+She died of bone cancer in 1967, aged 60, the same year that Sanders's brother, Tom Conway, died of liver failure.
 Sanders had become distant from his brother because of Conway's drinking problem.
+Sanders' fourth marriage on 4 December 1970 was to Magda Gabor, the older sister of his second wife.
+This marriage lasted 32 days, ending in an annulment.

-In 1942, the Hollywood Women's Press Club named Sanders that year's winner of the Sour Apple Award, which is given nearly annually to entertainers who have exhibited rude or difficult behavior on set.
+In 1942, the Hollywood Women's Press Club awarded Sanders with the Sour Apple Award, given nearly annually to entertainers who have exhibited rude or difficult behaviour on set.

 Sanders' autobiography Memoirs of a Professional Cad was published in 1960 and gained critical praise for its wit.
-Sanders suggested the title A Dreadful Man for his biography, later written by his friend Brian Aherne and published in 1979.
-Sanders' fourth and final marriage on 4 December 1970 was to Magda Gabor, the elder sister of his second wife.
-This marriage lasted 32 days ending in an annulment.
+Sanders suggested the title A Dreadful Man for his biography, later written by his friend, Brian Aherne, and published in 1979.